 What Constitutes Idle Cash?

 Cash is usually the bills or coins that act as a legal tender.
 However, for idle cash, the cash includes cash and cash equivalents.
-So, the cash that one deposits in a bank account, which gives no interest, such as a current account is also idle money.
-Even money sitting idle in your brokerage account is idle cash as it is not invested and not earns anything.
+So, the cash that one deposits in a bank account, which gives no interest, such as a current account, is also idle money.
+Even money sitting idle in your brokerage account is idle cash as it is not invested and does not earn anything.